Saturday, September 21, 2019

 25 Most asked Questions to Animation Aficionados Everywhere.

-We all know the answers to these questions, but we’re constantly being asked them!
-Here are the 25 most asked questions to animation fans and historians everywhere.
-Several historians suggested questions or have an FAQ section on their site.
+an FAQ section on their site.
 I've also stated who each question was suggested by.
 Often (not for this post though), I'll be quoting what Mark Evanier or Jerry Beck have said in their own FAQ's as they are much smarter, wiser, and better resources to answer questions.

 Credits for helping me with this list: